Lipen/bdd-rs/examples/abstract-interpretation/guide/chapters/preface.typ

 === For Learning (First Time Through)

-+ Start with the *Prologue* to understand the motivation
++ Start with the *Prologue* to understand the motivation.
-+ Work through *@part-i* sequentially, trying the examples
++ Work through *@part-i* sequentially, trying the examples.
-+ When you encounter formalism in @part-ii, don't panic—we build intuition first
++ When you encounter formalism in @part-ii, don't panic --- we build intuition first.
-+ Use the *exercises* to test your understanding
++ Use the *exercises* to test your understanding.
-+ Refer to *appendices* when you need background material
++ Refer to *appendices* when you need background material.

 === For Reference (Coming Back)

-- Use the *table of contents* and *index* to find specific topics
+- Use the *table of contents* and *index* to find specific topics.
-- *Margin notes* provide quick refreshers on key concepts
+- *Margin notes* provide quick refreshers on key concepts.
-- *Cross-references* link related sections
+- *Cross-references* link related sections.
-- The *glossary* defines all technical terms
+- The *glossary* defines all technical terms.

 === Reading Paths